vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *pīto dhumras tathā śveto rakto rūpam ca kīrtitam* //43//

 The four basic energies, from *śāntā * to *kriyā* , present in the central triangle around the Goddess are now said to bring about the apparition of more concrete cosmic elements, the *pīṭhas* , which are the four main seats or centers of presence and power of the Goddess.
-They are quoted by the initials of their names, which are Kāmarūpa, Pūrṇagiri, Jālandhara, and O ḍ ḍ iyāna, four places ensuring “geographically” the concrete presence of the Goddess in the Indian subcontinent.
+They are quoted by the initials of their names, which are Kāmarūpa, Pūrṇagiri, Jālandhara, and Oḍḍiyāna, four places ensuring “geographically” the concrete presence of the Goddess in the Indian subcontinent.
 22 A characteristic of Tantric sacred geography is that it is mentally and bodily interiorized, so the *pīṭhas* are also to be visualized by the adept on four points of his yogic imaginary body.
 The bulb \( *kanda* in Sanskrit\) is a bulge in the lower part of the *suṣumnā * usually considered as the center from which issue and radiate in the body the 72,000 *nā ḍīs* , the channels in which the *prāṇa* circulates.
 It is also assimilated to the lower yogic center, the *mūlādhāra* .

 The three terms “word” \( *pada* \), “form” \( *rūpa* \), and “beyond the form”

 \( *rūpātīta* \)—together, usually, with *piṇḍ a* rather than *kaṇḍ a* —are the names of four centers of the yogic body.
-According to the Dī, “word” refers to the *haṁsa* , which we may understand here as the inner breath in the heart.
+According to the Dī , “word” refers to the *haṁsa* , which we may understand here as the inner breath in the heart.
 The

 “form” \( *rūpa* \) would be the *bindu* , on the forehead, on the so-called *ājñā *